ashlesha10/nyc-tree-app/output/README.md

 The output directory contains analysis output, processed datasets, logs, or other processed things.

-"manhattan.RData" includes all trees in Manhattan (24 features) -> WE USE THIS ONE FOR NOW
+"manhattan.RData" includes all trees in Manhattan (65k rows, 24 features) -> WE USE THIS ONE FOR NOW

-"boroughs.RData" includes all tres in entire NYC (24 features)
+"boroughs.RData" includes all tres in entire NYC (700k rows, 24 features)